 Revegetation areas may be subject to jurisdiction and regulations of another entity, which may impact revegetation activities (Table 2).
-Approximately 4.7 acres located along the Colorado River near the Moab Wash were identified in the Moab UMTRA Project Floodplain and Wetlands Assessment for Additional Interim Actions at the Moab Project Site (DOE-EM/GJ805-2005) as Jurisdictional Wetlands.
-Disturbance of jurisdictional wetland areas would require a 404 permit that may have additional requirements for reconstruction or mitigation.
+Approximately 4.7 acres located at the Moab site along the Colorado River near the Moab Wash were identified in the Moab UMTRA Project Floodplain and Wetlands Assessment for Additional Interim Actions at the Moab Project Site (DOE-EM/GJ805-2005) as Jurisdictional Wetlands.
+Disturbance of jurisdictional wetland areas would require a U.S. Army Corps of Engineers 404 permit that may have additional requirements for reconstruction or mitigation.

 Revegetation staff will ensure that compliance with rules and regulations are being met for revegetation activities.
-If there is any uncertainty regarding regulations associated with revegetation work, staff should bring these concerns to the attention of the Field Manager.
+If there is any uncertainty regarding regulations associated with revegetation work, staff should bring these concerns to the attention of the RAC Environmental Compliance.

-In regards to weed control, two more items are part of the regulatory framework:
+In regard to weed control, two more items are part of the regulatory framework: